tecolicom/Term-ANSIColor-Concise/README.md

     CUF, CUB, CNL, CPL, CHA, CUP, ED, EL, SU, SD, HVP, SGR, SCP, RCP) or non-standard (RIS, DECSC, DECRC).

-- **colortable**(\[_width_\])

-    Print visual 256 color matrix table on the screen.
-Default _width_ is 144.
-Use like this:

-        perl -MGetopt::EX::Colormap=colortable -e colortable

 # COLOR SPEC

+At first the color is considered as foreground, and slash (`/`) switches foreground and background.
+You can declare any number of components in arbitrary order, and sequences will be produced in the order or their presence.
+So if they conflicts, the later one overrides the earlier.

+Color specification is a combination of following components:

+## BASIC 8+8

-Color specification is a combination of single uppercase character representing 8 colors, and alternative (usually brighter) colors in lowercase :
+Single uppercase character representing 8 colors, and alternative (usually brighter) colors in lowercase :

     R  r  Red
     G  g  Green